zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 There are several different kinds of interworking, and this section discusses two related ones.
-The interworking between different applications and the implications of potentially different choices of usage of RTP's multiplexing points.
+The interworking between different applications and the implications of potentially different choices of usage of RTP\'s multiplexing points.
 The second topic relates to what limitations have to be considered working with some legacy applications.